-Taylor has worked at the Ransom Center as a rare book cataloger and, presently, as a manuscripts archivist.
+Taylor has worked at the Ransom Center as a rare book cataloger and, currently, as a manuscripts archivist.
 He has processed the papers of Peter Glenville, James Jones, and Lillian Hellman, among others.

 Jennifer Tisdale, Public Affairs Director

-Tisdale is responsible for identifying, planning, and implementing strategic public affairs activities and programs that range from media relations to social media at the Ransom Center.
+Tisdale was responsible for identifying, planning, and implementing strategic public affairs activities and programs that range from media relations to social media at the Ransom Center.